San Escobar: Internet phenomenon

-Waszczykowski quickly became a target of all kinds of derision.
+Waszczykowski quickly became a target of various forms of derision.
 For example, a newspaper published suggestions of other countries for Waszczykowski to consider, such as San Serriffe or various micronations.

-On January 20, 2017 Comedy Central Poland recorded an anthem of San Escobar sung by Eric Cartman, an animated South Park character.
+On 20 January 2017, Comedy Central Poland recorded an anthem of San Escobar sung by Eric Cartman, an animated South Park character.

-In 2017 Waszczykowski has won the Polskie Radio Program III listener's poll "Silver Lips" for the most surprising or funniest utterance by a Polish public person.
+In 2017, Waszczykowski won the Polskie Radio Program III listener's poll "Silver Lips" for the most surprising or funniest utterance by a Polish public figure.
 While receiving the award, Waszczykowski commented: "I'd rather expect the note of recognition from the Geographical Society.
 It did not arrive."

-The phenomenon of San Escobar became a subject of a scholarly paper.
+The phenomenon of San Escobar became the subject of a scholarly paper.